 Credit card bonus rules by bank

 Amex only allows you to earn a welcome offer for a card once per lifetime.
 This is the most strict limitation of any bank, but personal American Express cards and American Express small-business cards are considered different products.
-For example, if you’ve had the Delta SkyMiles® Gold American Express Card, you would still be eligible for the intro offer with the Delta SkyMiles® Gold Business American Express Card.
+For example, if you’ve had the Delta SkyMiles® Gold American Express Card, you would still be eligible for the welcome offer with the Delta SkyMiles® Gold Business American Express Card.

 In the past, Amex has had targeted offers that don’t include the lifetime limitations on the bonus.
 But these deals are rare, and there is no guarantee that they will come around again or that you’ll be eligible.
 Amex also will occasionally target accounts with bonus offers for upgrading a card.
 Personally, I’ve only ever seen these available on Hilton credit cards.